 Reviewers can easily evaluate conversations based on the rating criteria you’ve created on Klaus, and leave feedback to agents to help them become better at what they do.
 It’ll also calculate your IQS for you, so you can easily track your team’s progress over time and break the results down by agent, if necessary.

-However, there’s one thing that applies to all support teams: you cannot leave the responsibility of evaluating the quality of your support upon your customers’ shoulders.
-CSAT only tells half of the story, your internal conversation reviews will give you a full understanding of your team’s performance.
+However, there’s one thing that applies to all support teams: you cannot leave the responsibility of evaluating the quality of your support on your customers’ shoulders.
+CSAT only tells half of the story, your internal conversation reviews will give you a full understanding of your customer service performance.